The CEO problem with inter-block memory: Gaussian rate-distortion function

 \subsection{Gaussian rate-distortion function}

-In \thmref{thm:causalceo}, the Gaussian rate-distortion function is expressed as a convex optimization problem over parameters $\{d_k\}_{k = 1}^K$ that determine the individual rates of the transmitters and that correspond to the MSE achievable at the decoder in estimation of $\{X_i\}_{i = 1}^t$ provided that it correctly decoded the codewords from $k$-th transmitter. \begin{thm}[Gaussian rate-distortion function with inter-block memory] For all $\sigma_{\sX\|\sY^{[K]}}^2 < d < \sigma_{\mathsf X}^2$, the causal rate-distortion function \eqref{eq:Rceoinf} for the Gauss-Markov source in \eqref{eq:xi} observed through the Gaussian channels in \eqref{eq:yik} is given by
+In \thmref{thm:causalceo}, the Gaussian rate-distortion function is expressed as a convex optimization problem over parameters $\{d_k\}_{k = 1}^K$ that determine the individual rates of the transmitters and that correspond to the MSE achievable at the decoder in the estimation of $\{X_i\}_{i = 1}^t$ provided that the codewords from $k$-th transmitter are decoded correctly. \begin{thm}[Gaussian rate-distortion function with inter-block memory] For all $\sigma_{\sX\|\sY^{[K]}}^2 < d < \sigma_{\mathsf X}^2$, the causal CEO rate-distortion function \eqref{eq:Rceoinf} for the Gauss-Markov source in \eqref{eq:xi} observed through the Gaussian channels in \eqref{eq:yik} is given by

 where

 and the minimum is over $d_k$, $k \in [K]$, that satisfy

 \end{thm} \begin{proof} \secref{sec:proofmain}. \end{proof}